geoffmunn/utility-scripts/README.md

-# LUNC-Utility-Scripts
+# Luna Classic utility scripts

-Python scripts to use on the LUNC chain.
+These are some Python scripts for use on the Luna Classic chain.

 ## What are these?

 These scripts will help you manage wallets and make transactions on the Luna Classic chain.
+These are intended to be useful for anyone making repeated interactions across multiple wallets.

 Currently, functionality includes: